What are the requirements to participate in Waukee APEX?

 Will the college credits I earn transfer to the college of my choice?

 Due to the unique nature of degrees and programs, transfer credits differ across universities and colleges.
+Check with your college admissions team for more information.

 I am having a tough time deciding which opportunities are the best fit for me.
 Can someone help me?